mdeous/WaikUp/README.md

 Collaborative news sharing platform.

 ## Introduction

 WaikUp is an application for teams who want a collaborative platform to share their findings around the Web.

-Additionally to the traditionnal web interface, WaikUp provides a RESTful API to allow any other interface (browser extension, mobile application, etc...) to be built upon it.
+Additionally to the traditionnal web interface, WaikUp provides a RESTful API that allows other interfaces (browser extension, mobile application, etc...) to be built upon it.

 ## Development status

 * Web UI: OK
-* Users management: OK (misses reader/contributor roles)
+* Users management: usable (yet to take advantage of flask-security roles)
-* API: NOT USABLE YET
+* API: OK
+* API Documentation: OK
-* Database migration: NOT USABLE YET
+* Database migration: TODO
+* Deployment documentation: OK

 ## Management utility